Overview

 William Meyer

-William Meyer Director, Marketing and Communications
+William Meyer Director, Communications and Career Development

 William Meyer is responsible for planning and providing strategic direction to effectively promote and build awareness of MiHR and its programs, projects and services.
 A strategic, results-oriented communications professional, William has nearly 15 years’ experience in the non-profit, association and government sectors – and has served as the head of communications for two industry associations.
 William also leads the development and implementation of marketing and communications activities that support all aspects of MiHR’s strategic plan.